-The right of homosexuals to marry in New York begins on Sunday, and already the religious rights of those who conscientiously object are being threatened.
-The threats come from two New York public officials, both of whom identify themselves as Catholic: Gov. Andrew Cuomo and Nassau County District Attorney Kathleen Rice.
+Before homosexuals were given the right to marry in New York, the religious rights of those who conscientiously objected were being threatened.
+The threats came from two New York officials, both of whom identify themselves as Catholic: Gov. Andrew Cuomo and Nassau County District Attorney Kathleen Rice.

-When Cuomo was recently asked about the right of clerks, invoking their religious rights, not to issue marriage licenses to gays, he said, "The law is the law.
+When Cuomo was asked about the right of clerks, invoking their religious rights, not to issue marriage licenses to gays, he said, "The law is the law.
 You enforce the law as is; you don't get to pick and choose those laws."
 (Ironically, this could be read as an indictment of President Obama: he is under oath to enforce federal legislation, yet he manifestly refuses to enforce the Defense of Marriage Act.)

-Rice is even bolder.
-She has put clerks on notice: either grant homosexuals marriage licenses or else.
+Rice was even bolder.
 In a letter she wrote to municipal clerks, she warned that not complying "may constitute official misconduct, a Class A misdemeanor."